 - Fortune’s 100 Best Companies to Work For

-Now that you know what industry to research, you are ready to use it for your list building.
+Once you know the industry name (sometimes related to NAICS codes), you are ready to use it for your list building.
 You are looking for the names of companies that fall into the same or similar industry.

-This free database is a tad bit cumbersome, but usually provides good information when you finally get it.
-Start your search at the Employer Locator page.
-Follow the steps until you reach a list of company names.
+This free database can provide good information when you finally get it.
+Start your search at the Business Finder page.

 Here are some other list resources for you to check out:

 - Professional and Industry Associations